The Open Position Scales book gives a practical approach for beginner guitarists to practice their scales every day without being overwhelmed.

-Have you ever seen a scale book only dedicated to Open Position Scales?
+Have you ever seen a scale book dedicated to Open Position Scales?
 I haven’t.
 I think that’s why I’ve started with the Open Position Scales book, but as I said, this is not just a scale book: it’s a practice approach.
 How is that?
 I’m glad you asked.
 When approaching the practice of scales, you’ll notice that you have 24 major and (relative) minor scales in 12 keys.

 There are other scales to learn as well, however, let’s just start with the relative minor scales.
 As a guitarist, you would want to learn as many scales in as many keys as possible.
-With the abundance of scales, modes, and positions, can be overwhelming.
+The abundance of scales, modes, and positions, can be overwhelming.
 So, I got to thinking, how can one approach this awe-inspiring task?

-I start with the major scale, next play the relative minor of that scale, and then move on to the major scale of the fifth degree.
+I start with the major scale, then play the relative minor of that scale, and then move on to the major scale of the fifth degree.
 I have found that you can get through all of the major and relative minor scales in six days by only practicing them for five to ten minutes each day.
 Okay, that sounds more complicated than it is: